 Students interested in completing coursework outside the University must submit a course transfer approval request to the Office of the Registrar.
-The Office of the Registrar, in consultation with a faculty expert, reviews and evaluates transfer credit equivalencies.
-An external course syllabus is provided to the appropriate department chair that at minimum contains the following information: course level, content, rigor, outcomes and textbook considerations.
-Upon approval by the department chair and faculty expert, the Office of the Registrar completes the Course Transfer Approval and notifies the student.
+An external course syllabus is provided to the appropriate department chair or program director that at minimum contains the following information: course level, content, rigor, outcomes and textbook considerations.
+Upon approval by the department chair or program director and faculty expert, the Office of the Registrar completes the Course Transfer Approval and notifies the student.
 A record of all approved transfer credit will be maintained by the Office of the Registrar.
+The courses are reviewed for transfer eligibility every five years by a qualified faculty member.
 Courses taken outside of the United States must also be evaluated for U.S. institution equivalence by an organization approved by the Office of the Registrar.